benmarwick/mjbtramp/README.md

 -   all the data files (in CSV format, in the `data/` directory)
 -   the manuscript as submitted (in MS Word format)
 -   supplementary information source files (in R markdown format)
--   executed versions of the supplementary files (in HTML format) and all the figures that are included in the paper (in the `figures/` directory)
+-   executed versions of the supplementary files and all the figures that are included in the paper (in the `figures/` directory)

 ### The R package